tiagodeluna/study-notes/Azure/README.md

 ## Azure Cost Management

 Azure Cost Management is another free, built-in Azure tool that can be used to gain greater insights into where your cloud money is going.
-You can see historical breakdowns of what services you are spending your money on and how it is tracking against budgets that you have set.
+It started as a third-party solution called Cloudyn that was bought by Microsoft and gradually replaced by Azure Cost Management.
+There you can see historical breakdowns of what services you are spending your money on and how it is tracking against budgets that you have set.
 You can set budgets, schedule reports, and analyze your cost areas.

-## Azure TCO calculator
+## Azure TCO: Tocal Cost Calculator

 If you are starting to migrate to the cloud, a useful tool you can use to predict your cost savings is the **Total Cost of Ownership (TCO) calculator**, available [here](https://azure.microsoft.com/pricing/tco/).